manuel040192/react-redux-thunk-gallery/README.md

 https://keen-narwhal-a01fec.netlify.app/

 - The name that is given identifies which reducer is being talked about.
-For example, the property name that has the value 'gallery' has a reducer called galleryReducer.
+For example, the property name that has the value gallery has a reducer called galleryReducer.

 - The presence of galleryReducer identifies that there's a reducer in store.